-EDU READING/LANGUAGE ARTS IN THE pK-6
+EDU READING/LANGUAGE ARTS IN THE EARLY

-507. CLASSROOM/THREE CREDITS

-Major credit.
+507. CHILDHOOD CLASSROOM/THREE CREDITS Major credit.
+Prerequisites for all education students: EDU560; PRAXIS CORE: Passing scores in reading, writing, and math; EDU533 (except for special education majors).
 Co-requisite EDU500A.
-This course will equip the candidate seeking certification pK-6 with the tools necessary to diagnose and remediate the struggling readers in the general education classroom.
+This course will equip the early childhood candidate with the tools necessary to diagnose and remediate the struggling readers in the general education classroom.
 Along with analysis of various assessment data, the candidate will be involved with the study of the language arts; theoretical models for literacy development learning; and the foundations of reading behaviors and stages of reading development.